projecthorus/radiosonde_auto_rx/auto_rx/test/notes/2019-03-01_dft_detect_optimization.md

 The worst-case (highest) correlation scores out of the three samples are shown for each radiosonde type:

-Sonde Type | Worse-Case Correlation Score
+Sonde Type | Worst-Case Correlation Score
 -----------|-----------------------------
 DFM | 0.3050
 RS41 | 0.3261